jlu5/SupyPlugins/README.md

 [![Build Status](https://travis-ci.org/GLolol/supybot-lastfm.svg?branch=devel)](https://travis-ci.org/GLolol/supybot-lastfm)
 A plugin for Supybot that displays various information about LastFM IDs on IRC.

+**This version of the plugin depends on Beautiful Soup 4 and lxml for parsing!
+(This may change in the future).**

 ### Changes made in this fork:

 - Native Python 3 support.